rima1881/battery_test_gui/docs/sdd.md

 #### Communication Protocol
 A file `serial.rs` shall contain all helper functions and structs related to the communication protocol described previously.

 As it will be seen in the following section, the battery ID assigned by the protocol is used for identifying the actual physical battery.
 It is important that duplicates are not assigned.
 To mitigate the problem, the user will be allowed to assign the ID prior to starting the test.
+Additionally, to obtain the latest ID used, the developer may look at the logged files.

 #### File Logging
 A file `file.rs` shall contain all helper functions and structs related to the logging of application errors as well as battery qualification bench results.